Raspberry Pi VPN Access Point: Setup a Basic VPN Router

 We can do that by running the following command in the terminal:

-Let’s jump to the directory with the change directory command.
+We can switch to this directory using the change directory command.

 Begin by creating the file by running the following nano command.